-- Also called "strict factorial invariance" - Do the groups have the same residual variances? - > Each indicator is still allowed to have a different residual variance (i.e., this is not a parallel items model), but residual variances for same indicator are constrained equal across groups - Indicators that failed scalar invariance traditionally do not get tested for residual variance invariance (although they could be) - Residual invariance is of debatable importance, because it means that whatever causes "not the factor" does not differ by group - Equal residual variances are commonly misinterpreted to mean "equal reliabilities"-this is ONLY the case if the factor variances are the same across groups, too (stay tuned) - This is the last step of "measurement invariance"
+- Also called "strict factorial invariance" - Do the groups have the same residual variances? - Each indicator is still allowed to have a different residual variance (i.e., this is not a parallel items model), but residual variances for same indicator are constrained equal across groups - Indicators that failed scalar invariance do not get tested for residual variance invariance (by convention, although you could) - Residual invariance is of debatable importance, because it means that whatever is causing "not the factor" differs across groups - Equal residual variances are commonly misinterpreted to mean "equal reliabilities"-this is ONLY the case if the factor variances are the same across groups, too (stay tuned) - This is the last step of "measurement invariance"

-4. Residual Invariance Model:

-+ Same Residual Variances (saves +6 df)
+4. Residual Invariance Model:+ Same Residual Variances (saves +6 df)

-Total DF across groups = $$54 - 24 = 30 = 54 - (6\mu + 6\sigma_e^2 + 6\lambda + 2\sigma_F^2 + 2\sigma{F12} + 2\kappa_F) = 30$$
+Total DF across groups = 54 - 24 = 30 = 54 - (6\mu + 6\sigma\e^2 + 6\lambda + 2\sigma\F^2 + 2\sigma\{F12} + 2\kappa\F) = 30